ubccr/xdmod-python/README.md

 # xdmod-data
-As part of the Data Analytics Framework for [XDMoD](https://open.xdmod.org), this Python package provides API access to the data warehouse of instances of Open XDMoD version ≥10.5.
+As part of the Data Analytics Framework for [XDMoD](https://open.xdmod.org), this Python package provides API access to the data warehouse of instances of Open XDMoD.

 The package can be installed from PyPI via `pip install xdmod-data`.